-To start this project was invoked due to \cite{KSTT}, where the authors claim to obtain a complete classification of three-dimensional associative algebras over $\mathbb{R}$ and $\mathbb{C}$.
-Having a result of \cite{B} on a complete classification of two-dimensional algebras over any base field in our hand we decided to apply it to the classification of three-dimensional associative algebras over any base field implementing a method calling ``extension method''.
-The core of the method is as follows: we fix a two-dimensional subalgebra of the three-dimensional associative algebra is supposed to get and write its matrix of structure constants.
-Taking its structure constants as unknowns and subjecting the associativity condition we get a system of equations.
-It seemed the systems of equations appeared in each fixed subalgebra case can be successfully solved and as a result we obtain a redundant, in general, list of algebras with the fixed earlier subalgebra.
-The list of such two-dimensional subalgebras over any base field is available due to a classification result obtained earlier in \cite{R}.
-To make the list of three-dimensional algebras irredundant we use the automorphism groups of two-dimensional associative algebras over any base field from \cite{R}.
-Note that the both to produce three-dimensional algebras and make the lists obtained irredundent seemed to be a quite computational therefore we had to use Maple software for such computations.
+The essence of the method is as follows: we fix a two-dimensional subalgebra of the three-dimensional algebra we aim to construct and write down its matrix of structure constants.
+Taking these structure constants as unknowns and imposing the associativity condition yields a system of equations.
+For each fixed subalgebra, the resulting system of equations can be successfully solved, producing (in general) a redundant list of algebras containing that subalgebra.
+Since the classification of two-dimensional associative algebras over arbitrary fields was obtained in \cite{R}, we can use that as input.
+To make the list of three-dimensional algebras irredundant, we apply the automorphism groups of two-dimensional associative algebras over arbitrary fields.
+Both the construction of three-dimensional algebras and the elimination of redundancies turned out to be quite computationally intensive, and therefore we used Maple software to carry out these computations.